biotite-dev/biotite/doc/tutorial/database.rst

    file_path = rcsb.fetch("1l2y", "cif", "path/to/directory", overwrite=True)

 Another feature is the search ability, which interfaces RCSB's SEARCH service.
-At first you have to create `Query` object for the property you want to filer.
+At first you have to create `Query` object for the property you want to filter.
 The `search()` method takes the `Query` and returns a list of PDB IDs, which itself can be used as inpt for `fetch()`.